 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where tavorite typically forms.
+Look in granite pegmatites country, the host setting where tavorite typically forms.
 If you start seeing triphylite, lithiophilite, apatite in float, you are in the right ground.
 Field specimens usually show a massive, rounded grains, or fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.